-Certification (as in Certifying a loan) - The responsibility of Franklin & Marshall to verify a student's and/or parent's eligibility for their requested amount of a federal student loan.
+Certification (as in Certifying a loan) - The responsibility of Franklin & Marshall to verify a student's and/or parent's eligibility for their requested amount of a Federal Direct Student Loan, Federal Direct Parent PLUS Loan, or a Private (Alternative) Loan.
 Certification is performed by the Student Loan Coordinator in the Office of Financial Aid.

-College Work Option - A non-need based, campus work-study program.
-This program, unlike Federal Work-Study, is packaged and funded by the College.
-Students who choose to do College Work Option are able to begin work for the Fall semester as early as the last Sunday in August.
+College Work Option - A need-based, campus work-study program.
+This program, unlike Federal Work-Study, is funded by the College.
+Visit Student Employment.

-Cost of Education (also known as Cost of Attendance) - The total cost of educating an F&M student for an entire academic year.
-The COE includes actual Billed Costs and estimated Non-Billed Costs.
-The COE includes Billed Costs of tuition, room, meal plan, and student fees as well as Non-Billed Costs of transportation, books, supplies, loan fees, and miscellaneous expenses.
-The COE is used as a best benchmark of expense for use in determining true financial need.
+Cost of Attendance (COA) - Also known as Cost of Education, this is the total cost of educating an F&M student for an entire academic year.
+The COA includes actual Direct Costs and estimated Indirect Costs.
+The COA includes Direct Costs of tuition, room, meal plan, and fees as well as Indirect Costs of transportation, books, supplies, loan fees, and miscellaneous expenses.
+The COA is used as a best benchmark of expense for use in determining true financial need.

 Dependents - Spouse, children, and other household members for whom the parent or independent aid applicant provides more than half support.

-Disbursement - When funds from a lender are released to the College Business Office to pay down a student's college bill; as in "The F&M Business Office received your Federal Direct Loan disbursement today from 'Fill-In-Blank Lender Agency,' thereby paying down your overall College bill."
+Disbursement - When funds from a lender are released to the College's Student Accounts Office to pay down a student's college bill; as in "The F&M Student Accounts Office received your Federal Direct Loan disbursement today from 'Fill-In-Blank Lender Agency,' thereby paying down your overall College bill."

-Early Decision - An admission program with earlier deadlines for admission and financial aid application as well as earlier notification of the admission committee's decision and financial aid awards, if applicable.
-There are two Early Decision, or "ED", deadlines at F&M with two notification dates.
-The ED I deadline is November 15 with a December 15 notification.
-The ED II deadline is January 15 with a February 15 notification.
-ED is a binding commitment of interest in the College: If a student is admitted ED, they are expected to enroll shortly following their admission notification, well before the regular May 1 deadline.
+Early Decision - An admission program with earlier deadlines for admission and financial aid applications as well as earlier notification of the admission committee's decision and financial aid package, if applicable.
+Early Decision (ED) is a binding commitment of interest in the College.
+If a student is admitted ED, they are expected to enroll shortly following their admission notification, well before the regular May 1 deadline.

 Early Read - A special service program offered only to students intent on applying Early Decision who wish to have an early estimate of out-of-pocket expense.
-See your admission regional dean for more information.
+Contact your admission Regional Representative for more information.

-Eligibility - The amount of financial need for which you qualify, as determined by the aid need based aid formula.
+Eligibility - The amount of financial need for which you qualify, as determined by the need-based aid formula.